Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Introduction

-The reaction $\gamma p \rightarrow K^+ \Lambda(1405)$ is assumed to mainly proceed via the kaon $t$-channel\footnote{$t$ refers to the Mandelstam variable $t$.
-For $\gamma p \rightarrow K^+ \Lambda(1405)$ $\Rightarrow$ $t = (P_\gamma - P_{K^+})^2$, where $P_\gamma$ and $P_K^+$ are the four-momenta of the initial state photon and final state $K^+$} exchange depicted in Fig.~\ref{fig:tprocess} (left).
+The reaction $\gamma p \rightarrow K^+ \Lambda(1405)$ is assumed to mainly proceed via the kaon $t$-channel exchange depicted in Fig.~\ref{fig:tprocess} (left).
 Such processes are generally expected to be dominated by small momentum transfers, $t$, in particular if the $\Lambda(1405)$ has a relatively loosely bound molecular structure.
-In this case, production would be prohibited if the momentum transfer is significantly larger than the internal momentum due to Fermi motion of the hadron constituents within the molecule.
+In this case, production would be prohibited if the momentum transfer is significantly larger than the internal momentum due to the Fermi motion of the hadron constituents within the molecule.
 Since small $t$ is associated with forward going $K^+$, corresponding forward angle acceptance is experimentally mandatory to study such possible processes.